AndreSchakkal/ada-actor-website/README.md

 {% include Actor_recognition_graph.html %}

-Additionally, try the intriguing example below.
+Additionally, try the interesting examples below.
 Hover over the actors' names to uncover the narrative behind their recognition journeys: